Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

-When predicting with this model, we capture the inclusion dynamics $g$ by predicting over the full range of $c$ at a point as $(z^*, [a, b])$.
 We refer to this GP model as an \textit{Inclusion GP}.
-A visualization of the Inclusion GP prediction is shown in Figure \ref{fig:Inclusion_GP}.
-Notice how the predicted output set from a single point spans the range of observed evolutions and accurately captures non-determinism.

-Intuitively, an Inclusion GP captures the evolution of a non-deterministic system by predicting with an infinite set of functions.
-This formulation allows us to use RKHS reasoning with GP error bounds for each individual $g_c$.
-As individual $g_c$ are not well defined, we extend this reasoning over inclusion dynamics as follows.
+A visualization of the Inclusion GP prediction is shown in Figure \ref{fig:Inclusion_GP} in Appendix~\ref{app:IGPR}.
+Intuitively, an Inclusion GP captures the evolution of a non-deterministic system by predicting in a lifted domain with an unobserved coordinate.
+We then bound the error of the set prediction using RKHS analysis as follows.